Pontiac Vibe: First generation (2002)

 The 2003–2006 Vibe was available in an economical base trim, an AWD mid-trim, and the more powerful GT sport trim.
+It was unveiled in November 2001.

 Powertrains available for this car are a Toyota-built 1.8 L straight-4 16-valve engine producing 126 hp on the base model (manual or automatic transmission), 118 hp on the all-wheel drive model (automatic only), or a version with VVTL-i producing 164 hp for the GT (manual 6-speed only).
 The Vibe was at one time the most fuel efficient vehicle sold by GM in North America, but ceased to be the case with the revised United States Environmental Protection Agency testing procedures in 2008.

-Although the Vibe and Matrix are similar designs, the two brands actually use several different components, which are brand-specific, for their heating and air conditioning systems.
-These components include the air conditioning compressor and related hoses, the heater hoses, the heater core, and the serpentine belt.
+The Vibe varied from the Matrix by its styling and other components, including its air conditioning compressor and related hoses, the heater hoses, the heater core, and the serpentine belt.

-There were some minor changes between model years.
 The Vibe was first produced in 2002 and went on sale as a 2003 model.
 Power ratings for the first three model years were slightly higher, with the GT up to 180 hp, the base model rated at 130 hp, and the all-wheel drive model rated at 123 hp.
-Engine power claims were decreased for 2006 as a result of Toyota's re-testing of its engines for the new Society of Automotive Engineers (SAE) ratings standard.
+Engine power claims were decreased for 2006 as a result of Toyota's retesting of its engines for the new Society of Automotive Engineers (SAE) ratings standard.
 The GT and all-wheel-drive trims were discontinued for the 2007 model year due to poor sales and new federal emissions standards.

-The front fascia was freshened in the 2005 model year.
+The front fascia was revised in the 2005 model year.
 In an attempt to 'converge' the Pontiac look, the front grille was restyled to resemble the look of the Pontiac Solstice, also adopted by other vehicles in the Pontiac line.
-The 2003-2004 Vibes had a front grille more closely resembling the discontinued Pontiac Aztek.
+The 2003-2004 Vibes had a front grille more closely resembling the Pontiac Aztek.

-First generation Vibe/Matrix/Corolla odometers do not have the ability to "roll over" 299,999 km or 299,999 mi.
-No recall or "fix" is currently available for this.
-Mileage must be kept track of manually until a solution is found.
+First generation Vibe/Matrix/Corolla odometers did not have the ability to "roll over" 299,999 km or 299,999 mi.
+No recall or "fix" is currently available; mileage must be recorded manually until a solution is found.